 The Tomorrow Project

-The Tomorrow Project is a confidential suicide prevention project that has been set up to support individuals and communities to prevent suicide.
-Suicide is a decision that someone makes to end their life when they feel overwhelmed by their circumstances, when the struggles they face seem too difficult or painful or they have run out of options.
+The Tomorrow Project was set up in 2012 in direct response to a local community in need and struggling with the devastating aftermath of suicide. it is a confidential suicide prevention project set up to support individuals and communities affected by suicide.
+Suicide is a decision that someone makes to end their life when they feel overwhelmed by their circumstances, when the struggles they face seem too difficult or painful or they have ran out of options.

 Please complete the self-referral form below if you have been affected or bereaved by suicide and would like support.
 For residents of Leicester, Leicestershire and Rutland only.